jdtshin/Cyclistic/README.md

 3. Created subfolders for the files in order to have a copy of the original dataset.

 ### Data Cleaning:

+#### Microsoft Excel
 1. Loaded the .CSV data folder containing all 12 datasets into Microsoft Excel using the **Power Query Editor**.
-2. Performed data cleaning in the Power Query Editor (Removing blank rows, removing duplicates, formatting data types). --Over 6,000,000 rows of data, ~5,000,000 after cleaning
+2. Performed data cleaning in the Power Query Editor (Removing blank rows, removing duplicates, formatting data types).
 3. Created a new column to calculate the duration of each ride (trip_duration) using Power Query's time subtract function (ended_at - started_at = trip_duration).
 4. Created a new column to determine the day of the week using Power Query's add column/date/day/day of the week function.
 Then converted the data type to text and used find and replace to replace the returned values of 1-7 to their corresponding days (1 = Sunday, 2 = Monday, ...).
 7. Created a pivot table using the cleaned data to discover insights.

+#### Microsoft SQL Server
+1. Imported each month's dataset into SQL Server

 ## 5. Analysis
 ### Microsoft SQL Server